Together with employees -

 Promoting diversity

-In the midst of an ever-changing management environment, represented by globalization, accepting and utilizing personnel with diverse values irrespective of gender, nationality, age, cul- ture and so on is essential for a company to continue growing.
-JTEKT positions the promotion of diversity as an important management strategy for the achievement of the JTEKT GROUP VISION and engages in various initiatives accordingly.
+In the midst of an ever-changing management environment, represented by globalization, accepting and utilizing personnel with diverse values irrespective of gender, nationality, age, culture and so on is essential for a company to continue growing.
+For this reason, we position Diversity & Inclusion (hereinafter referred to as D&I), which maximizes the ability, experience, and characteristics of each employee, as one of our most important management strategies, and continue working on it.

 Reform awareness of all employees and encourage a diversity mindset

-In order to promote diversity, first, all employees must understand the necessity and the purpose, change their awareness and their conduct.
-To this end, JTEKT takes the approach of including the theme of diversity in the President’s message, e-learning for all employees and incorporating a diversity component in our rank-based training.
+In order to promote D&I, first, all employees must understand the necessity and the purpose, change their awareness and their conduct.
+To this end, JTEKT conducts diversity education through e-learning and other means for all employees.

 Assisting female employees in developing their careers

-In order to accelerate female participation in the workplace, JTEKT conducted an actual condition survey targeting all female employ- ees and all management personnel in FY2014.
-We investigated the environment surrounding female employees, awareness of female employees’ work and the development/assessment by superiors of subordinates.
-Based on the issues brought to light through this survey we established the following four elements which have been focused on since FY2015.
+In order to accelerate female participation in the workplace, JTEKT conducted an actual condition survey targeting all employees and all management personnel.
+We investigated the environment surrounding female employees, awareness of female employees' work and the development/assessment by superiors of subordinates.
+We actively condug initiatives to address issues that have emerged under the three pillars of "awareness reform," "support for work-life balance," and "fostering a corporate culture."

 Formulation of an action plan based on the Act of Promotion of Women's Participation and Advancement in the Workplace

-Based on a law relating to promoting women in the workplace (the Act of Promotion of Women's Participation and Advancement in the Workplace), JTEKT formulated an action plan.
+Based on the legal framework relating to promoting women in the workplace (the Act of Promotion of Women's Participation and Advancement in the Workplace), JTEKT formulated an action plan.

 Promotion of the dual support system